This Almond Lemon Poke Cake is actually an old recipe that I’ve been wanting to breathe some life into because it absolutely deserves it.

 Instructions

-- Use the end of a chopstick to poke holes all over the cake about 1 inch apart.
+- Use the thick end of a chopstick to poke holes all over the cake about 1 inch apart.

 - Pour the warmed lemon curd over the top, then spread it out, making sure to nudge it into the holes so it can seep down.